jeremyondrey/jeremyondrey.github.io/projects/color_consensus.md

 permalink: /color_consensus/
 ---

+#NOTE: most info on this page is outdated, as I'm currently looking into Bitcoin/Lightning based systems.

 As part of my bachelor thesis, I am conducting an experiment to find out if blockchain technology can create new ways of decentralized music collaboration for sample based music.

 ![](/images/color_consensus/colors.png)